linera-io/linera-protocol/CLI.md

 * `--timeout-increment-ms <TIMEOUT_INCREMENT>` — The number of milliseconds by which the timeout increases after each single-leader round

   Default value: `1000`
+* `--fallback-duration-ms <FALLBACK_DURATION>` — The age of an incoming tracked or protected message after which the validators start transitioning the chain to fallback mode, in milliseconds

+  Default value: `86400000`
 * `--initial-balance <BALANCE>` — The initial balance of the new chain.
 This is subtracted from the parent chain's balance

   Default value: `0`